Media and American adolescent sexuality: Sexuality in the media

 However, government statistics suggest that since 1991, both teen sex and teen pregnancy have declined dramatically despite the media generally become increasingly sexually explicit.

+Teen pregnancy, also known as adolescent pregnancy, is when a woman under the age of 20 becomes pregnant.
+It can include girls as young as 10, but usually refers to teens between the ages of 15–19.

 Effects of the media on beliefs about sex

 Some scholars feel that adolescents may turn to the media as a "sexual super peer" when they seek information about sexual norms and adult roles because of the lack of information about sexuality readily available to them.
-For example, in one study of 13-and 14-year-olds, heavy exposure to sexually-oriented television also increased acceptance of nonmarital sex.
+For example, in one study of 13- and 14-year-olds, heavy exposure to sexually oriented television also increased acceptance of nonmarital sex.
 Another study found that teens overestimate how many of their peers are sexually active, a problem that is contributed to by the media.

 Another study found that middle-school-aged boys who watch music videos or pro-wrestling one day a week are 10% more likely to have a higher acceptance rate for rape than boys who do not watch any such content.
 Boys who watch music videos four days a week and pro wrestling 1.7 days a week (the mean exposure rate for boys) have 70% higher odds of endorsing a greater level of rape acceptance.
 "Both music videos and pro wrestling shows are popular with youth, combine violent and sexual content, and glorify individuals who behave violently."

 Effects of the media on sexual behavior

 Pregnancy

 Some researchers have found a correlation between the amount of television with high sexual content that teenagers watch and an increased likelihood of them becoming pregnant or fathering a child out of wedlock.
 Some studies suggest that teens exposed to the most sexual content on TV are twice as likely as teens watching less of such material to become pregnant before they reach age 20.

 The researchers believe that reducing the amount of sexual content adolescents watch on television could substantially reduce the teen pregnancy rate.
 "It's a cumulative effect," Brown believes.
 "It's probably not any one portrayal that makes the difference, but it's a consistent, and now unhealthy, sexual script that adolescents do see as a depiction of appropriate behavior."

-Several complementary studies have found that television viewing can influence multiple aspects of reproductive health among youths and that "earlier sexual initiation is associated with negative health outcomes."
-Previous research has suggested two ways that glamorized perceptions of sex may contribute to teen pregnancy by encouraging teens to become sexually active early in their adolescence and by promoting inconsistent use of contraceptives.
+Several other studies have found that television viewing can influence multiple aspects of reproductive health among teenagers and that "earlier sexual initiation is associated with negative health outcomes."
+Previous research has suggested two different ways in which glamorized perceptions of sex may contribute to teen pregnancy; first by encouraging teens to become sexually active early in their adolescence and second by promoting inconsistent use of contraceptives.